AM311/Cybersecurity_Report/home.md

 # Cybersecurity Hacking Lab

-This document will present a complete and step-by-step guide to perform a hacking laboratory in a virtualized environment, reproducing a fake but realistic scenario.
+This document will present a complete and step-by-step guide to perform a hacking laboratory in a virtualized environment, reproducing a fake-but-realistic scenario.

 ## Introduction to the activity